 With rooms, looking at the train, The City of New Orleans, a coach seat costs $135, and a roomette costs $269, with a 10% discount coach, which is $122 and $256 for a roomette.

-Each person pays a rail fare and one room cost with room accommodations.
-Using the example of the City of New Orleans, the roomette is $269 for one and $404 for two people without a discount.
+Each person pays a rail fare and one room cost for room accommodations.
+In the City of New Orleans, the roomette costs $269 for one person and $404 for two people without a discount.
 For this example, each person pays $108 to ride the train, and the room costs $135.
-So this means $108 (First rider) + $108 (second rider) + $135 (room price) = $351 for two people.
+So, $108 (first rider) + $108 (second rider) + $135 (room price) = $351 for two people.

 Room reservation includes all scheduled dining car meals on the train.